P1x3LEnma/P1x3LEnma/README.md

-- 👋 Hi, I’m @P1x3LEnma
+- 👋 Hi, I’m @Kushal
-- 👀 I’m interested in web development.
+- 👀 I’m interested in software develpoment.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Go.
 - 💞️ I’m looking to collaborate on learning new things.
 - 📫 How to reach me kushalmaharjan41@gmail.com
 - 😄 Pronouns: no preferences